cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 ```

 :::info
-Custom permissions form an allowlist.
-Only listed users and teams can access the rule.
+Custom permissions form an allowlist in the CubeAPM UI.
+Only listed users and teams can access the rule there.
 Effective permission is capped at the user's global role — a global `viewer` cannot edit even if granted `editor` on the resource.
 :::

-:::warning
+:::info
-If an alert rule uses Custom permissions, only listed users and teams can access it — including via the API.
+Admin Port APIs (port `3199`) bypass per-resource ACL.
+They can list, get, update, and delete all alert rules regardless of Custom permissions.
 :::